sraaphorst/raytracer-kotlin/README.md

-# The Raytracer Challenge
+# The Ray Tracer Challenge

-This is an implementation of [The Raytracer Challenge](http://raytracerchallenge.com/) in Kotlin.
+This is an implementation of [The Ray Tracer Challenge](http://raytracerchallenge.com/) in Kotlin.

 *Status:* _In progress._